Dry Eye Treatment in Brooklyn, NY

 - Some medications may cause dry eyes, including decongestants, high blood pressure medications, birth control medications, antidepressants, hormone replacement therapy, and Parkinson’s disease medications.

-- Gland damage caused by radiation or inflammation may lead to dry eyes.
+- Tear gland damage caused by radiation treatment or chemotherapy may lead to dry eyes.

 There are several treatments for dry eyes.
 The eye doctor in our Brooklyn office will start you off with the least invasive treatment and then suggest advanced procedures as necessary.
 Some options include: